ADBE INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Adobe Inc. And Encourages Investors To Contact The Firm!

-NEW YORK, Sept.
-26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Adobe Inc. ("Adobe" or "the Company") (NASDAQ: ADBE ).
-Investors who purchased Adobe securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/ADBE .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--(PR NEWSWIRE)--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Adobe Inc. (“Adobe” or“the Company”) (NASDAQ: ADBE).
+Investors who purchased Adobe securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/ADBE .

 Investigation Details